vmware/versatile-data-kit/events/workshops/ingest-anonymize/README.md

 # Introduction

-Welcome to the Versatile Data Kit (VDK) Anonymization Plugin Workshop!
+Welcome to the Versatile Data Kit (VDK) Data Ingestion and Anonymization Plugin Workshop!

 This workshop is designed to guide you through the process of ingesting data and creating a configurable plugin to anonymize data before ingesting it into a database.
 Whether you're a data engineer, developer, or simply curious about data ingestion and data anonymization, this workshop offers valuable hands-on experience.

 # Prerequisites